linhntaim/prerender/README.md

 node server.js
 ```

+*Note: As default, [Google Chrome](https://www.google.com/linuxrepositories/) is required to run.
+Please install it first.*

 ### 1.3.
 Configuration

 Create an .env file along with application script (`server.js`) and make some configurations on it.